TomoATT/.github/profile/README.md

 ## Hi Potential Users

 The TomoATT community focuses on modern travel-time seismic tomography.
-Interested individuals are encouraged to contact Professor Tong Ping at tongping@ntu.edu.sg to join the community and access our code.

 Our team has provided: